Edit, organize, share and explore the wealth of versatile brushes built into Procreate.

 In the Brush Library, tap the + button to create a new brush.
 Next tap the Import button at the top right to import a .brush or .brushset file from the Files app.

 An imported Brush Set will be added to the top of your Brush Library.

 You can also import new brushes from outside the app.
 Locate a new .brush or .brushset file in Files, online, or in an email.
-When you tap the file, a prompt to import the new brush to Procreate will appear.
+When you tap the file, it will either automatically import into Procreate, or a prompt to import the new brush to Procreate will appear.

 A folder called Imported is created when you import a single brush.
 It will be placed in here.
 The Imported folder will be at the bottom of your Brush Sets list.